The Gate — A Structural Analysis

 Empirical basis: Meta-analysis by Deci, Koestner & Ryan (1999, Psychological Bulletin, 125(6), 627–668) across 128 studies: tangible, expected, contingent rewards undermine intrinsic motivation (d = −0.34 for free-choice behavior).
 Robust across age groups and task domains.

 P2 → P3: Mimetically generated desire (P2) creates demand for entry.
 Where demand exists, material incentive structures emerge.
-These reinforce the original desire by adding real stakes — but the reinforcement mechanism simultaneously degrades the agent's capacity for intrinsic valuation.
-The gate now has genuine material power and has begun to alter the agent's motivational architecture.
+These reinforce the original desire through three mechanisms: extrinsic rewards degrade intrinsic motivation (Deci & Ryan), credential inflation progressively punishes non-participation (Collins), and the attachment of market logic corrupts the gated good itself (Sandel).
+The gate now has genuine material power, has begun to alter the agent's motivational architecture, and has hollowed out whatever intrinsic value the gated practice originally contained.

 [ IV ] Naturalization THE CRUX — P4: Contingency becomes invisible +